castledom04/stripe_assignment/README.md

 product.
 It will be something similar to `price_1JgB7xxxxxxxxxxxxx`.
 Set the variables `STRIPE_BASIC_PRODUCT_PRICE_ID` and `STRIPE_PRO_PRODUCT_PRICE_ID` with the prices references.
 - To simulate the Stripe webhook behaviour in your local machine, you will need to install the Stripe CLI to redirect the data to your server.
 Follow the instructions in `https://stripe.com/docs/stripe-cli`
--- Once installed just and configured run the server to redirect the events to our server.
+-- Once installed and configured run the client to redirect the events to our local server.
 You can get the webhook secret from the Stripe CLI output and save it to the variable `STRIPE_WEBHOOK_SECRET` in `.env`.
 The `STRIPE_WEBHOOK_SECRET` variable is not needed in local, it's just an extra validation for production environments.
 ```sh
 stripe listen --forward-to localhost:8000/api/stripe-webhook/
 ```